-We at ATD Travel Services Ltd understand and respect the importance of your privacy and we are committed to safeguarding your personal information.
+We at Attraction Tickets LTD understand and respect the importance of your privacy and we are committed to safeguarding your personal information.
 In providing our service to you, we must collect personal information from you and make subsequent use of it as detailed below.

 We will only collect, process use, share and store your personal information where we are satisfied that we have an appropriate legal basis to do this.
-In most cases this is because we need to arrange for you to enter into a contract with suppliers for tickets or other services; but it could also be where you have given us your specific consent to the use of your information, to comply with a relevant legal or regulatory obligation that we have, or for our legitimate interests as a commercial organisation.
-The policy below sets out the legal basis for our use of your personal information in each relevant situation.
+In most cases this is because we need to arrange for you to enter into a contract with suppliers for tickets or other services; but it could also include, without limitation:

-- When you buy a ticket from us over the telephone or via our internet booking facilities.
+- when you buy a ticket from us or make a booking over the telephone or via our internet booking facilities;

-- When you register with us for newsletters, email updates, enter competitions or take part in surveys and customer feedback.
+- when you register with us for newsletters, email updates, enter competitions or take part in surveys and customer feedback; or

 WHAT INFORMATION WILL WE COLLECT?

-- It may be mandatory (as requested by government authorities) when you buy services to take place overseas to disclose your information for immigration, security and anti-terrorism purposes, or any other purposes which they determine appropriate.
-Even if not mandatory, we may exercise our discretion to assist where appropriate.
+- where it is mandatory (as requested by government authorities) when you buy services to take place overseas to for immigration, security and anti-terrorism purposes, or any other purposes which they determine appropriate.
+Even if not mandatory, we may exercise our discretion to assist where appropriate;

-- We may need to disclose our customer list including any personal information relating to you to a third party who acquires or attempts to acquire all or substantially all of the asset/ stock in our company or our website.
+- where we need to disclose our customer list (including any personal information relating to you) to a third party who acquires or attempts to acquire all or substantially all of the asset/ stock in our company or our website;

-- (We may also disclose information to organisations who act as “data processors” on our behalf, or to other organisations who perform business functions on our behalf, some of whom are outside the UK/EEA.
-These functions include administration, providing services (and contacting you where necessary), customer care, business management and operation, re-organisation/structuring/sale of our business (or our group companies), risk assessment, security and crime prevention/detection, research and analysis, marketing, monitoring, measuring and assessing customer purchasing preferences and trends, dispute resolution, credit checking and debt collection.
+- to third party service providers and other organisations who perform business functions on our behalf, some of whom are outside Australia - these functions include payment processing, administration, providing services (and contacting you where necessary), customer care, business management and operation, re-organisation/structuring/sale of our business (or our group companies), risk assessment, security and crime prevention/detection, research and analysis, marketing, monitoring, measuring and assessing customer purchasing preferences and trends, dispute resolution, credit checking and debt collection; or

 OUR SECURITY POLICY AND RETENTION OF INFORMATION

 We have taken all reasonable steps to have appropriate security measures in place to protect your information.
-Outside the European Economic Area, controls on data protection may not be as wide as the legal requirements in this country.
+Outside Australia, controls on data protection may not be as wide as the legal requirements in this country.
 The transmission of information via the internet is never completely secure.
 We exclude our liability for personal data lost in transmission to the website.

 All sensitive information, including your personal details and credit card information, is kept confidential through the use of a secure socket layer (SSL).
-This means that information can only be exchanged between you and ATD Travel Services Ltd, and that no third party can access this data.
+This means that information can only be exchanged between you and Attraction Tickets LTD and that no third party can access this data.
 The padlock symbol on your browser shows which pages are covered by this security system.